-Before we conclude, it is exceedingly imperative to reiterate the point that Iqbal's rigorous approach to man-God polarity is purely derived from the individualistic dimension and it has nothing metaphysical about it.
-Also, his fear of pantheism has no foundation in the metaphysical realm.
-Metaphysical pantheism, if we can use this term, neither denies the transcendence of God nor the degrees of reality.
-Though the separation between the Creator and creature is rigorous yet 'by compensation there is an aspect which admits the created and the Uncreated to be linked. since nothing that exits can be other than a manifestation of the Principle or an objectivization of the Self; "everything is Atma"....If philosophical pantheism had this aspect of things in view-which it has not, being ignorant of the degress of reality and ignorant of transcendence - it would be legitimate as a synthetic or inclusive perspective.
-The polemics of the theologians readily confuse these two kinds of pantheism'.
-192
+Before, we conclude, it is exceedingly imperative to reiterate the point that Iqbal's rigorous approach to man-God polarity is purely derived from the individualistic dimension and it does not incorporate the metaphysical truths of traditional metaphysics.
+Also, his apprehension of pantheism holds no ground in the realm of traditional metaphysics.
+Traditional Metaphysics neither denies the transcendence of God nor the degrees of Reality.
+Though the "...separation between the Creator and creature is rigorous yet by compensation there is an aspect which admits the created and the Uncreated to be linked, since nothing that exists can be other than a manifestation of the Principle or an objectivization of the Self; "everything is Atma".....
+If philosophical pantheism had this aspect of things in view-which it has not, being ignorant of the degrees of reality and ignorant of transcendence - it would be legitimate as a synthetic or inclusive perspective.
+The polemics of the theologians readily confuse these two kinds of pantheism".
+1